roidrage/crumble/README.md

 Dump your trails and crumbs in there and bask in the glory of an easier readable crumbs definition.

+If you don't want to have the last crumb linked, no problem at all, we can do that too:

+    Breadcrumb.configure do
+      dont_link_last_crumb
+    end

+Yep, that's it.
+Include that in your breadcrumbs definition and you're done.
 Then, in your views, just insert the following:

     <%= crumbs %>